majesticOS/majesticOS/README.md

 contributers are welcome!

-if you have any problem with the OS make sure to leave a [Issue](https://github.com/majesticOS/majesticOS/issues).
+if you have any problem with the OS make sure to leave an [Issue](https://github.com/majesticOS/majesticOS/issues).

 ![majesticOS](https://raw.githubusercontent.com/majesticOS/majesticOS/main/logo.png)